-Mr. Pathompong Chonpinyo has been appointed as the Head of Internal Audit and the Secretary of the Audit Committee to replace Mr. Suthep Siriwatcharawong which was approved by the Audit Committee's meeting No. 1/2023 on February 23, 2023 that such person is knowledgeable, competence and work experience appropriately to perform the duties as the Head of Internal Audit and the Secretary of the Audit Committee of the Company and was approved by the Board of Directors' meeting No. 1/2023 on February 23, 2023, already.
+Mr. Pathompong Chonpinyo has been appointed as the Head of Internal Audit and the Secretary of the Audit Committee since February 23, 2023 which was approved by the Audit Committee's meeting No. 1/2023 that such person is knowledgeable, competence and work experience appropriately to perform the duties as the Head of Internal Audit and the Secretary of the Audit Committee of the Company.